tmssoftware/smartsetup/tmstest/README.md

 set-alias tms E:\tms\smartsetup\tms\bin\Win64\Debug\tms.exe

 $tmsTestRootDir = "E:\tms\tms-smartsetup\tmstest"
-set-alias test.setup "$tmsTestRootDir\util\util.setup.ps1"
-set-alias tmstest "$tmsTestRootDir\tmstest.ps1"

 $env:TMSTEST_CODE="<reg-code>"
 $env:TMSTEST_EMAIL="<reg-email>"

+. $tmsTestRootDir/util/util.profile_startup.ps1
 ```

 Once you have this done, **restart the terminal** (or VSCode).
 Now you should be able to type `$tmsTestRootDir` and see the value.

 > [!IMPORTANT]
->If you save the reg/code in the profile, it will be stored there.
+>If you save the reg/code in the profile, it will be stored in plain text wherever the profile is saved.
 You might prefer to set the variable in other manually.

 # Running the tests